There is much more than just a gold medal at stake for Tottenham star Son Heung-min when heads into the Asian Games final against Japan on Saturday.

-And so, having already represented South Korea in Russia, why would Son participate in the games in Indonesia?
-Goal brings you all the information.
+And so, having already represented South Korea in Russia, why has Son had to miss out on the Premier League season to have a chance of avoiding military service?
+Goal brings you all you need to know.

 How can Son be exempt from military service?